jordanknapp00/Dungeon-Generator/README.md

 ### Run the .exe

-If you have an executable version of the program (which is available on [my website](https://www.jordanknapp.net)), then simply run the ```dungen.exe``` file on the command line as you would any other.
+If you have an executable version of the program (which is available on [my website](https://www.jordanknapp.net) or the releases page here on GitHub), then simply run the ```dungen.exe``` file on the command line as you would any other.
 Arguments and parameters can be placed after the name of the executable.
 For example:

 ```dungen -size 96 54 -depth 3 -minsize 3 -splitvar max -sizevar high -doorvar .33```